SciML/Catalyst.jl/docs/src/intro_to_catalyst/catalyst_for_new_julia_users.md

 jprob = JumpProblem(sir_model, dprob, Direct())
 ```

 Again, the order in which the inputs are given to the `DiscreteProblem` and the `JumpProblem` is important.
 The last argument to the `JumpProblem` (`Direct()`) denotes which simulation method we wish to use.
-For now, we recommend the user simply use the `Direct()` option, and then consider alternative ones, see the [JumpProcesses.jl docs](https://docs.sciml.ai/JumpProcesses/stable/), when they are more familiar with modelling in Catalyst and Julia.
+For now, we recommend the user simply use the `Direct()` option, and then consider alternative ones (see the [JumpProcesses.jl docs](https://docs.sciml.ai/JumpProcesses/stable/)) when they are more familiar with modelling in Catalyst and Julia.

 Finally, we can simulate our model using the `solve` function, and plot the solution using the `plot` function.
 Here, the `solve` function also has a second argument (`SSAStepper()`).
 This is a time stepping algorithm that calls the `Direct` solver to advance a simulation.
-Again, we recommend at this stage you simply use this option, and then explore further exactly what this means at a later stage.
+Again, we recommend at this stage you simply use this option, and then explore exactly what this means at a later stage.
 ```@example ex1
 sol = solve(jprob, SSAStepper())
+sol = solve(jprob, SSAStepper(); seed=1234) # hide
 plot(sol)
 ```